bbonev/eoip/README.md

 For this to work you need at least running's kernel headers to be installed.

 Also note that you may end with two versions of gre.ko - the modified one should be backward compatible but eoip will not work with the original kernel's version of gre.ko.
+Original gre.ko must be replaced with the newly built one.

 - To build the userland management utility `eoip`: